marco262/my_wiki/data/dnd/race/genasi.md

 Each genasi subrace has its own temperament, which might make some backgrounds more suitable than others.

 **Air genasi** are proud of their heritage, sometimes to the point of haughtiness.
 They can be flamboyant, and are keen to have an audience.
 They rarely stay in one place for long, always looking for a new sky to see and breathe.
-Air genasi who don’t live in cities favor open lands such as plains, deserts, and high mountains.
+Air genasi who don't live in cities favor open lands such as plains, deserts, and high mountains.
 Fitting backgrounds include charlatan, entertainer, and noble.

 **Earth genasi** are more withdrawn, and their connection to the earth keeps them from being comfortable in most cities.
 Their uncommon size and strength makes them natural soldiers, though, and with their stoic demeanor, they can encourage others and become great leaders.
 Many earth genasi live underground, where they can be in their favored element.
 When they emerge from their caves, they might roam the hills and mountains or lay claim to old ruins.
 Appropriate backgrounds for earth genasi include hermit, outlander, and soldier.